16 Minute Tabata Workout that is a killer exercise to kick your butt.

 So for my third week of 52 Tips for Health and Fitness Success I thought I would share my answer with you.

-Pick a cardio exercise (spinning, running, hiking, cross country skiing, swimming) that works for you, and work to your maximum level.
-With that being said I think its important for you to understand what your max cardio or aerobic level is, and you need to know when you reach it and if you are going past your max aerobic level into your Anaerobic level.
+Pick a cardio exercise (spinning, running, hiking, cross-country skiing, swimming) that works for you, and work to your maximum level.
+With that being said I think it is important for you to understand what your max cardio or aerobic level is, and you need to know when you reach it and if you are going past your max aerobic level into your Anaerobic level.

 So what the heck is Aerobic Exercise and Anaerobic Exercise?

 Aerobic means “with oxygen” or “ with air”

 During Aerobic exercise, oxygen is carried through your breath to the muscle giving them the energy they need to sustain the effort.
 When your exercising Aerobically your body uses two sources for fuel; glycogen (stores of carbohydrates in your body tissue) and fat.

 Here is the scientific explanation: During Aerobic exercise Lactic acid does not form in your muscles.

 Lactic acid the acid that forms in the muscle that interferes with the electrical signals in your muscles and nerves, that slows down reactions by impairing muscle contraction.
 Making your muscles sore and fatigued.

 During Anaerobic exercise oxygen is not present because your body’s demand exceeds the supply.
 When you exercise Anaerobic your body only uses the energy source glycogen as fuel, burning fewer calories than Aerobic Exercise.

 Once your body uses up all the glycogen your body starts building up lactic acid in your muscles.
 This can happen very quickly, which is why Anaerobic exercise is best in small bursts, one or two minutes.